 As a member of a CWU Athletic Administration cohort, you will work with your fellow graduate students on projects and coursework over a two-year period.
 Your understanding and application of the strategies and processes of athletic administration will grow with each quarter of participation.
 Each cohort member relies on the timely and effective support of classmates and faculty.
 Furthermore, the professional relationships you build as a member of the cohort greatly affect the efficiency and efficacy with which you and your classmates participate and complete coursework.
 In addition, each member of the cohort establishes a network of professional relationships they rely on as they move forward as practicing coaches and athletic administrators.
 In short, you and your fellow graduate students will come to rely on one another through two years of coursework, including the coursework you will complete during each summer session.
 Research in higher education has shown that professional groups, i.e. cohorts, projects, and workshops, engage students, and provide highly interactive and effectual learning environments.

 Summer Sessions: Each CWU Master of Science in Athletic Administration cohort will participate in two on-campus, two-week summer sessions.
 The first session (during the cohort’s first summer) will be the initial experience of the AA cohort.
 As such, it will give each cohort member the opportunity to meet and work with other cohort members and get up to speed using technology applicable to the master’s program and the practicing athletic director.
 The second summer session (during the cohort’s second summer) will provide each cohort member with the opportunity to solidify professional relationships, prepare for the cooperative experience, and begin the culminating project.
+Students may not skip a summer session and then make it up after their project/thesis/examination.

 Cooperating Experience: Each student will complete a one-quarter “cooperating experience” with a practicing professional in athletic administration.
 The “experience” can take place at a variety of athletic-related programs, i.e. high school and intercollegiate athletic administration, state or national athletic-governing associations or professional associations, private or public recreational facilities or departments, or professional sports organizations.
 Each “experience” will include a substantive professional project that addresses a current need or problem within the participating organization.